I am late to the party when it comes to podcasts. For years, people would recommend them, and I would think, “I don’t have time for that.”

 This podcast is all about the ups and downs and insider secrets of writing and publishing books.

-Linda Sivertsen interviews an amazing cast of writers of all kinds on this show, including the likes of Brené Brown, Stephen Pressfield, Ann Patchett, Terry McMillan, Joy Harjo, and even Tom Hanks.
+Linda Sivertsen interviews an amazing cast of writers of all kinds on this show, including the likes of Brené Brown, Steven Pressfield, Ann Patchett, Terry McMillan, Joy Harjo, and even Tom Hanks.
 The interviews are warm and fun and full of fascinating tidbits.
 Great for writers and anyone interested in creativity and words.

 “Creative Pep Talk helps creatives reach their potential” says the show description.
 I just discovered this one and have only listened to three episodes, but I’m really enjoying it.